swdotcom/swdc-vscode/README.md

 Looking for more ways to help your team improve their productivity?
 When you connect our [GitHub App](https://bit.ly/software-github) or [Bitbucket App](https://bit.ly/software-bitbucket), you can measure your team’s performance against engineering KPIs and benchmarks, including velocity, quality, and scale.
 You can identify bottlenecks in your release process — like slow code reviews — and take immediate action, so you can ship faster and more efficiently.

+## It’s Safe, Secure, and Free

+**Free for you, forever:** We provide 90 days of data history for free, forever.
+We provide [premium plans](https://app.software.com/code_time/billing) for advanced features and historical data access.

+**We never access your code:** We do not read, transmit, or store source code.
+We only provide metrics about programming, and we make it easy to see the data we collect.
+You can learn more about how we secure your data on our [security page](https://www.software.com/security).

+**Your data is private:** We will never share your individually identifiable data with your boss.
+When you create or join a team, we only show KPIs at the team and company level.

 ![Code Time features for VS Code](https://assets.software.com/readme/code-time/vscode/features-2.7.3.png)

 ## Getting Started